Meet the Millard North Band Staff!

-Mr. Mathis is a member of the National Association for Music Education, Nebraska Music Education Association, Nebraska State Education Association, and is the past Public Relations Chair of the Nebraska State Bandmasters Association.
-In 2018, he received the Jack R. Snider Outstanding Young Band Director Award from NSBA.
+Mr. Mathis is a member of the National Association for Music Education, Nebraska Music Education Association, and the Nebraska State Education Association.
+He also served as the Public Relations Chair for the Nebraska State Bandmasters Association for three years.
+In 2018, Mr. Mathis received the Jack R. Snider Outstanding Young Band Director Award from NSBA.
 He is an Apple Certified Educator and Google Certified Educator (Level 1).
-In his spare time, Craig enjoys spending time with his family and is an avid college football fan.
+In his spare time, he enjoys spending time with his wife (Joanie), son (Avery), and is an avid college football fan.

 Allison Goodman - Color Guard Director